Tuesday, December 11, 2018

 *

 Finishing his breakfast, Jimmy gave his wife a peck on the cheek and left for the WPA job he'd been working for the past few weeks.
 Soon, as he had every day after signing in, he was standing on the edge of a hole dug beside the overpass on State Street near Mass Mutual that was slowly becoming a stairway to the street below.
 There were two large boulders that had to be removed, and Jimmy and his co-workers Knight and Holmes were the ones who had to dig them out.
 How Jimmy had come to hate coming to this job every day.
 So this was President Roosevelt's answer to the Depression?
-Jimmy was almost regretful that he had campaigned for him.
+Jimmy was almost regretful that he had worked on the Roosevelt campaign..

 There was no doubt that the government relief job constructing the stone staircase on State Street was a long way from his former life as a traveling salesman known in bars all over Springfield as "Coast to Coast Jimmy."
 Now stuck in Pine Point in an increasingly loveless marriage, Jimmy was beginning to feel trapped.
 Just before 10 o'clock break, Jimmy heard a boy's voice calling him.
 "Dad!
 Dad, it's me, Haskin!"
 Suddenly Jimmy was acutely aware of how he looked, all dirty and dusty with the hard physical work, but despite his embarrassment, Jimmy still managed a friendly wave.

 Since it happened to be time for the 15 minute morning break, Jimmy took his son aside and asked why he had come.
-In a brave, but trembling voice Haskin said, "I wanted to talk to you about all the yelling and crying last night."
-Jimmy looked at Haskin and felt ashamed to have upset his son.
+In a brave, but trembling voice Haskin said, "I wanted to talk to you about all the yelling and stuff last night."
+Jimmy looked at Haskin and felt ashamed to have upset his son by his actions the night before.
 On the other hand, Jimmy figured Haskin was almost ten, so perhaps he would understand.
 "Haskin, I'm sure you are aware of the problems your mother and I have been having...."
-He paused, dissatisfied that he sounded so academic.
+He paused, dissatisfied that his tone sounded so academic.

 Jimmy started again.
 "Haskin, after last night, I've made a decision.
 I will never fight or lay a hand on your mother again.
 I swear to God."
 Haskin looked deep into his father's eyes, and he believed him, even though he had heard that people can't control themselves when they drink too much.
 "There's demons in a liquor bottle." he recalled his grandmother saying.
 Did no fighting also mean no drinking?
 Still, Haskin felt better about the night before and his father felt relief when he saw it in the boy's face.
 When it was time for Jimmy to return to work, Haskin, who was visibly more cheerful, headed back towards Pine Point.